Dual Diagnosis: Treating Co-Occurring Mental Health and Substance Use Disorders

 Support Systems and Recovery

-In the journey of addiction recovery, especially when dealing with co-occurring mental health and substance use disorders, support systems play a pivotal role.
+, especially when dealing with co-occurring mental health and substance use disorders, support systems play a pivotal role.
 These networks of help and understanding are not just add-ons; they are integral to the process of healing and staying on the path to recovery.

 Family and Friends: A Pillar of Strength